 By 2007, several projects were developed and launched.
 These included Curtisium™ luminescent products (safety flooring, ceramic and glass tiles, stucco friezes, paving, garden items, bulk sheeting for electricity-free signage, lighting add-ons, camping items, household safety items for the elderly), Argekim™ luminescent paints, and Alpfactory™ organic alpine herbals.
 In real estate, options in health-center projects were optioned in France (a mountain health center property rebuild with views over Lake Geneva, the Alps and Mont Blanc), Switzerland (a wellness center in Verbier), and Lebanon (a large new sport and wellness center with spectacular views over Beirut and the Mediterranean).

-The company's original business model included a US small-cap share quotation which would have created a public market for the shares, but changes in US accounting and regulatory practices due to the financial crisis and the Enron case made the shares of small holding companies prohibitively expensive to list.
+The company's original business model included a US small-cap share quotation which would have created a public market for the shares, but changes in US accounting and regulatory practices for holding companies after the financial crisis and the Enron case made the shares of small holding companies prohibitively expensive to list.
 Brokerage firms would no longer sponsor such share listings unless they were backed by large private equity or venture capital funds.
-Because of this, the only alternative to a direct listing became a merger into an inactive already-listed company.
-However, demand for such inactive already-listed companies had recently been boosted by cash-flush new buyers from China seeking a quick US listing as part of their international image.
+Because of this, the only alternative to a direct listing became a reverse-merger into an inactive already-listed company.
+However, demand for such inactive already-listed companies had recently increased because of cash-flush new buyers from China seeking a quick US listing as part of their international image.
 As a result, prices of such inactive already-listed companies rose far above the levels allowed by our business model, therefore closing this possible route to liquidity.
 As an alternative, we discussed with European and Asian small-cap stock exchanges, but due to the financial crisis all of them were introducing new requirements of several years' existence and profitability before accepting a company's request to list its shares, essentially closing the stock market route to small new companies not funded by large private equity or venture capital groups.
 As an alternate way of creating share liquidity, Eurasian started a program where shareholders could buy or sell their shares privately.
 Shareholders indicate their wish to buy or sell a block of shares, and at which price limit.
 Offers are made to these shareholders by buyers and sellers from time to time.
 A considerable number of shares has already changed hands in this way or by shareholders buying or selling directly themselves.

 - The 2021 Annual Meeting was held on May 31st, 2021.

 - This was a year of keeping everything going until covid is brought under control.
-Our low-cost solutions for corporate health and compliance continue to be useful for employers, especially if people are doing a lot of work-from-home which involves even more hours per day sat in front of screens, a negative for health.
+Our low-cost solutions for corporate health and compliance continue to be useful for employers, especially if people are doing a lot of work-from-home which involves even more hours per day seated in front of screens, a negative for health.

 - Until we have better visibility of the post-covid economy, Fifteening's contribution to Eurasian, including payment of all Eurasian's costs and overheads, continues at the same level as previous years.